Trabant P 50: Development and pre-production

 In January 1954, the Council of Ministers of East Germany decided that a small passenger car for mass-motorising East Germany ought to be built.
 The car was supposed to have two proper seats, and two smaller ones, a mass of not more than 600 kg, a fuel consumption of not more than 5.5 L/100 km, and a price of just 4000 Deutsche Mark der Deutschen Notenbank.
 In addition to that, they decided that the car ought to be made with a plastic body.
-In 1955, development was moved from VEB Forschungs- und Entwicklungswerk Karl-Marx-Stadt to VEB Automobilwerk „Audi“ Zwickau.
-However, instead of designing the Trabant P 50, VEB Automobilwerk „Audi“ Zwickau worked on an intermediate model, the AWZ P 70, to gain experience with the car's intended body material, duroplast.
+In 1955, development was moved from VEB Forschungs- und Entwicklungswerk Karl-Marx-Stadt to VEB Automobilwerk "Audi" Zwickau.
+However, instead of designing the Trabant P 50, VEB Automobilwerk "Audi" Zwickau worked on an intermediate model, the AWZ P 70, to gain experience with the car's intended body material, duroplast.
 In 1956, development of the actual car began.
 Prior to that it was decided to build a car similar to the Lloyd 400.
 In late 1956, the first technical descriptions of the new car, then called the small car Typ 50, were released to the public.
 After three and a half years of development, the car, now called the Trabant, was presented to the public at the 1957 Leipzig Trade Fair.

 On 7 November 1957, pre-series production commenced in VEB Automobilwerk „Audi“ Zwickau's Zwickau plant, with 50 cars built.
 However, at this time, the Trabant was not yet ready for series production.
-This was caused by a lack of production capacities at VEB Automobilwerk „Audi“ Zwickau's Zwickau plant, and by problems with the P 50 series engine design.
-On 1 May 1958, VEB Automobilwerk „Audi“ Zwickau and VEB Sachsenring Kraftfahrzeug- und Motorenwerke Zwickau were merged to increase the production capacities for the new Trabant.
+This was caused by a lack of production capacities at the company's Zwickau plant, and by problems with the P 50 series engine design.
+On 1 May 1958, VEB Automobilwerk "Audi" Zwickau and VEB Sachsenring Kraftfahrzeug- und Motorenwerke Zwickau were merged to increase the production capacities for the new Trabant.
 The newly formed conglomerate was called VEB Sachsenring Automobilwerke Zwickau.